-Generally, Tee-Ball, Rookie, and Minor Division games will be scheduled for early evening games on either Monday/Wednesday, or Tuesday Thursday.
-Minor, Major, Intermediate and Junior Division games will be scheduled for Monday evenings through Thursday evenings to avoid conflicts with players who also are on travel/tournament/select teams.
+Generally, Tee-Ball and Rookie Division games will be scheduled for early evening games on either Monday/Wednesday, or Tuesday Thursday.
+Minor, Major, Intermediate and Junior Division games will be scheduled for Monday evenings through Thursday evenings to avoid conflicts with players who also are on tournament/select teams.
 Friday and Saturday play can occur based on field availability and weather.
 Challenger Division games will be held on Saturdays.
 Sundays are generally not scheduled for any games.
 However, exceptions to all of the above may be needed from time to time to accommodate interleague conflicts, rain make-up games, etc.

 How many games are in a season?

-For the Minor Division and higher, each year ends with a playoff series and/or an All-Star Tournament.
-Participation in the All-Star Tournament is by invitation only.
-These can add additional games to the regular season.
+For the Minor and Major Divisions, each season ends with a playoff series.
+In addition All-Star selections will be made.
+These can add additional games.
 Franklin Little League will do it’s best to provide the earliest possible communication about these additional games.

 A cancellation notice will come through on the SI Play app when games are cancelled.
-The Franklin Little League website main page will show if the Franklin or other area Little League fields are closed due to weather.
+The Franklin Little League website main page will show if the Franklin or other area fields are closed due to weather.
 You may also receive communication through email, SMS message, or from your team manager.
 If you are unsure if a game is rained out please check the Franklin Little League website main page first.
 Please ensure you click on the rain-out banner to see which fields are closed.
 Sometimes other area Little Leagues close their fields but Franklin’s fields are open.
 Therefore it is imperative that you click on the banner to see which fields are affected.